Technician guide: Equipment Asset Tracker - Battery (for Reveal)

 If you are unable to determine what parts makeup the manufacturer defined ROPS structure reasonable efforts should always be made to mount devices in locations where the device can be secured using zip ties and VHB tape.

-- Use at least two 1" wide strips of VHB tape placed down the full length of the edges of the asset tracker's longest side.
+- Use at least two 1-inch-wide strips of VHB tape placed down the full length of the edges of the asset tracker's longest side.

 Reveal Hardware Installer App